 What is a payment bond?

-A payment bond is a type of surety bond that is typically posted by the prime contractor on a construction project to help guarantee payment to all the subcontractors and suppliers below them on the project.
+A payment bond is a type of surety bond purchased by a contractor to protect the property owner by guaranteeing payment to all the subcontractors and suppliers below them on the project.

 You can think of a construction payment bond as an insurance policy in case the contractor cannot or will not pay the other parties on a construction project.
 The bond represents a “pile of money” that parties may make claims for payment against for payment of money they’ve earned on the project.